Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Deconstructing the Performance Gap: Algorithmic Analysis

 \subsection{Incorporating local search to improve solution}

 In the previous sections, we show that solutions generated by AI-based algorithms generally differ from those produced by degree-based greedy methods, which may explain their inferior performance on MIS problems.
-A natural idea to improve them would be to allow post-porcessing their solutions with local search.
-Some previous studies found this beneficial~\citep{ahn2020learning, boether_dltreesearch_2022}.
+A natural idea is to enhance these solutions with simple heuristics, such as local search.
+Local search post-processing has also been used for AI-algorithms in previous works~\citep{ahn2020learning, boether_dltreesearch_2022}.